 Professor Moriearty received a B.A. with honors in English and American Literature from Brown University and a J.D. from New York University.
 She then spent five years as an associate with Ropes & Gray in Boston, specializing in civil litigation, labor and employment, and white collar criminal defense matters, and a year with the Juvenile Defense Network, a project of the juvenile division of the public defender’s office focused on training juvenile defenders throughout Massachusetts.

-Professor Moriearty serves on the boards of the McKnight Foundation, a Minnesota-based non-profit foundation, the Clinical legal Education Association, a national organization supporting the work of clinical legal educators, and the Council on Crime and Justice, a local non-profit agency focused on criminal and social justice.
+Professor Moriearty serves on the board of the McKnight Foundation, a Minnesota-based non-profit foundation, the Clinical legal Education Association, a national organization supporting the work of clinical legal educators.
 She has worked closely with legal services and grassroots organizations assisting underserved juvenile populations throughout her career and has been actively involved in the passage of several pieces of legislation.